jpfulton/blog/content/blog/2023-07-23-azure-personal-network-resize-disk/index.md

 ## Resize the Partition

-Now that we have identified the disk device and increased the capacity of the managed disk.
-The partition needs to be resized to utilize the new space.
+Now that we have identified the disk device and increased the capacity of the managed disk, the partition needs to be resized to utilize the new space.

 ### Shutdown Samba